Inuit Sign Language: Geolocative

 One unique feature of IUR is its absolute referents when referencing geographic locations.
 As in most other sign languages, signers will make a signing location in front of their body to indicate notions like 'here' or referencing a person abstractly.
 However, for geographic points, IUR references those locations absolutely using the index finger in the case of INDEX–LOC or other handshapes as is the case for _{Winnipeg}PLANE–FLY–WITH–STOPS_{1}.
 The actual locations vary from local, nearby villages or cities to cities such as Winnipeg that are thousands of kilometres away.
 However far the referent is, the signer will invariably point or indicate the direction in which it is.

 Classifiers

 IUR has both handling and entity classifiers as in many other sign languages.
 Its handling classifiers appear on transitive verbs and mark the direct object, such as PICK–UP:CLegg ('pick up an egg') or MOVE_{up}:CLbox ('move a box').
-Entity classifiers have so far been identified in the semantic class of vehicles, animals, two-legged beings and flying birds, such as in: MOVE3a:CLbirds GOOSE SHOOT++3a ('geese flying in, I will shoot them out of the air').
+Entity classifiers have so far been identified in the semantic class of vehicles, animals, two-legged beings and flying birds, such as in:

 Handling classifiers are used more frequently.